K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

      > **Email Format to Receive**
      > ![passwordemail]

 4. Enter new password.
-Click “Change” button to complete password reset.
+Click the “Change” button to complete the password reset.
 ![2-2-2]